The Holy Spirit ... Elohim's Life and Power

 “But as then, he that was born after the flesh persecuted him that was born after the Spirit, even so it is now” (Galatians 4:29).

 Man is composed of three parts . . . the spirit, the soul, and the body.
 See 1 Thessalonians 5:23.
 The body is the physical aspect of life . . . the flesh and blood.
 The soul of man contains his intellect, his sensibilities and his will.
 The soul is the total real person . . . the personality of the individual.
 The spirit is the life-giving force.
 When you lose the spirit, you die.
 See Ecclesiastes 8:8; 12:7; James 2:26.
-Even so the Holy Ghost is the LIFE-FORCE OF ELOHIM.
+Even so the Holy Spirit is the LIFE-FORCE OF ELOHIM.
 It is the life and power that emanates from the Father and the Son.
-They both share the same Spirit or life-force.
+They both share the same Spirit or life-force which belongs to the Father.
+"All things that the Father hath are Mine: therefore said I, that He shall take of Mine, and shall show it unto you" (John 16:15).
 This is how both the Father and His Son can abide in or dwell in a person at the same time.

 “And I will pray the Father, and He shall give you another Comforter (Holy Spirit – Ruach), that He may abide with you forever” (John 14:16, emphasis added).